 Gary Jules is a singer/songwriter from California.
-When he was living in Los Angeles who wished there was a Hollywood venue more friendly to musicians.
+When he was living in Los Angeles he wished there was a venue more friendly to musicians.
 A place where people would come to listen, not talk over the music.
-A place to play, not showcase.
+A place to play, not showcase for labels.

-He noticed a little coffee shop on Cahuenga Boulevard.
-A perfect middle-of-Hollywood location that had no music.
+He noticed a little coffee shop in a perfect location on Cahuenga Boulevard, but they had no music.

 He asked if he could play there on Tuesday nights, and bring his own crowd and sound system.
 They let him.